Genivia/ugrep/README.md

                   option.

            -w, --word-regexp
-                  The  pattern  or  -e  patterns are searched for as a word (as if surrounded by \< and \>).
+                  The PATTERN or -e PATTERN are searched for as a word (as if sur- rounded by \< and \>).
 This option does not apply  to  -f  FILE patterns.
 To apply -w to patterns in FILE use -we `cat FILE`.

            -X, --hex